golang/website/go.dev/content/solutions/clis/index.md

 ## CLI developers prefer Go for portability, performance, and ease of creation

-Command line interfaces (CLIs), unlike graphical user interfaces (GUIs), use text-only instructions and syntax to interact with applications and operating systems.
-While desktop and mobile are primarily GUI-based, cloud and infrastructure are CLI-based due to their easy automation and remote capabilities.
-CLIs allow users to perform specific computing tasks by typing text commands and receiving system replies via text outputs, and CLIs are easily automated and can be combined to create custom workflows.
+Command line interfaces (CLIs), unlike graphical user interfaces (GUIs), are text-only.
+Cloud and infrastructure applications are primarily CLI-based due to their easy automation and remote capabilities.

 {{% gopher gopher=happy align=right %}}

 Developers of CLIs find Go to be ideal for designing their applications.
 Go compiles very quickly into a single binary, works across platforms with a consistent style, and brings a strong development community.
+From a single Windows or Mac laptop, developers can build a Go program for every one of the dozens of architectures and operating systems Go supports in a matter of seconds, no complicated build farms are needed.
+No other compiled language can be built as portably or quickly.
+Go applications are built into a single self contained binary making installing Go applications trivial.

 {{% pullquote author="Elliot Forbes, Software Engineer at JP Morgan" link="https://tutorialedge.net/golang/building-a-cli-in-go/" %}}
 The design of Go lends itself incredibly well to [many] styles of application, and the ability to cross-compile a binary executable for all major platforms easily is a massive win.”